 "What's he doing, Peach?" asked Appy.

 "I don't know.
-The humans are yakking away again, I can't read their lips through those muzzles, you know," said Peach, pretending not to pay attention to the humans.
+The humans are yakking away again.
+I can't read their lips through those muzzles, you know," said Peach, pretending not to pay attention to the humans.

 Out of the blue, Susan got up and whisked away Peach and Appy one by one.
-You could barely hear Appy briefing the other bunns about the encounter, "No, don't worry, AJ; they sit and look at you.
+You could barely hear Appy briefing the other buns about the encounter, "No, don't worry, AJ; they sit and look at you.
 What?
-No, you silly bunn!
+No, you silly bun!
 They're not gonna kidnap you; they're not from Alpha Centauri.
 They're just humans."

 A moment later, AJ Cannon, a dashing, permanent resident, took over the couch on the porch and basked in the late afternoon sun, whiskers twitching in the breeze.